MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/teams-workflow-in-advanced-ediscovery.md

 The following list describes the deduplication (and duplication) behavior when collecting Teams content into a review set.

-- Each transcript file added to a review set should be a one-to-one mapping to an item stored in a data source.
-That means Advanced eDiscovery doesn’t add any Teams content that has already been added to the review set.
-If a chat message is already collected in a review set, Advanced eDiscovery doesn't add the same message from the same data source to the review set in subsequent collections.
+- Each transcript file added to a review set should be a one-to-one mapping to content stored in data locations.
+That means Advanced eDiscovery doesn't collect any Teams content that has already been added to the review set.
+If a chat message is already collected in a review set, Advanced eDiscovery doesn't add the same message from the same data location to the review set in subsequent collections.

-- For 1:1 and group chats, copies of messages are store in the mailbox of each conversation participant.
+- For 1:1 and group chats, copies of messages are stored in the mailbox of each conversation participant.
 Copies of the same conversation that exist in different participants' mailboxes are collected with different metadata.
 As a result, each instance of the conversation is treated as unique and brought into the review set in separate transcript files.
 So if all participants of a 1:1 or group chat are added as custodians in a case and included in the scope of a collection, then copies of each transcript (for the same conservation) are added to the review set and will be grouped together with the same **ConversationId**.
 Each of these copies is associated with a corresponding custodian. **Tip**: The **Custodian** column in the review set list identifies the custodian for the corresponding transcript file.

 - In subsequent collections of items from the same conversation, only the delta content that wasn't previously collected previously is added to the review set and grouped (by sharing the same **ConversationId**) with the previously collected transcripts from the same conversation.
 Here's an example of this behavior: